Mahidhar26/Toronto-Open-Data-Quality-Prediction/README.md

 * Trained Random Forest with **200 trees** and performed `mtry` tuning via cross-validation.
 * Exported the final dataset for Power BI dashboard integration.

+Dashboard

+The final cleaned and labeled dataset was exported as dataset_quality_powerbi.csv for integration into a Power BI dashboard.
+The dashboard allows users to:

+Filter and visualize dataset quality by service group

+Track grade distributions across departments (Gold, Silver, Bronze)

+Monitor trends in metadata, freshness, and completeness

+Highlight outliers and potential data quality risks

+This visual layer complements the predictive modeling work, offering a dynamic view of current quality and areas for improvement.

 ---

 ## Goals Achieved